rachelnewby/bank-tech-test/docs/bank-tech-test-design-recipe.md

   print() // Won't take an argument
   // Will print the statement (of the accountActivity) using a private function

-  #formatStatement() // Won't take an argument
-  // Will format the statement to read the way it's required

   #amountFormatter(amount) // Will take a number as an argument
   // Returns the amount as a string formatted in the required way (with '.00' if an integer given)